/Teaching/System Level Programming/Assignments/A5

 The maximum amount of points that can be reached in this assignment is 27 (25 + 2 bonus points).
 Even a simple implementation of malloc( ... ) and free( ... ) will lead to some points, provided all the mandatory requirements are fulfilled.
 Implementing all features in combination may lead to unlocking the 2 additional bonus points.

-If you do not feel very comfortable with C/ C++, how to debug efficiently or would just like some extra advice, attend the A5 extended question hour (29.11., 06.12.).
+If you do not feel very comfortable with C/ C++, how to debug efficiently or would just like some extra advice, there will be a presentation for A5 during the lecture.
+Besides the assignment itself, we will look at how to debug and verify a similar program, using techniques you can then apply to your A5 implementation.

 Mandatory requirements